Arize-ai/openinference/js/packages/openinference-instrumentation-llama-index/README.md

 ## Usage

-To load the OpenAI instrumentation, specify it in the registerInstrumentations call along with any additional instrumentation you wish to enable.
+To load the LlamaIndex instrumentation, specify it in the registerInstrumentations call along with any additional instrumentation you wish to enable.

 ```typescript
 const { NodeTracerProvider } = require("@opentelemetry/sdk-trace-node");